FelixReuthlinger/playstyle-enhancements-simple/README.md

 ## Change log

+* 1.3.0 -> moved some more mods in here, removed mass farming (since replaced by farming) and tuned a lot of values
 * 1.2.4 -> more mod updates
 * 1.2.3 -> added target portal
 * 1.2.1 & .2 -> added auto map pins